Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Too much work is spent updating the Scrum Board before meeting.
 - [x] Sprint Plan may become inaccurate.
 - [x] Impediments are raised and resolved more slowly.
-- [ ] The Product Owner cannot accurately report to the stakeholders.
+- [ ] The Product Owner cannot accurately report to the Stakeholders.

 _[⬆ Back to Top](#table-of-contents)_